Our Haiti Story

 The Haiti Connection – Part 1

 Drs.
 David Olive and Elizabeth Pritts are parents to two girls adopted from Haiti.
 Taina and Midlyne came to live in Wisconsin in December of 2008 at the ages of 8 and 5.
 Both girls came from a village that was at the epicenter of the earthquake that occurred on January 12, 2010.
 Their orphanage was devastated in that earthquake.

 The doctors have been to Haiti many times, to adopt the girls and to help the community through an organization called Family Health Ministries.
 They are involved in providing gynecologic and obstetric care and cervical cancer testing and treatment.
-They support the St. Antoine School in Fondwa, the Voltaire Women’s Hospital in Fondwa, The Blanchard Clinic in Port Au Prince, and the Women’s Hospital in Leogane.
-They both love travelling to Haiti, and they will continue to work to improve women’s health there.
+They support the St. Antoine School in Fondwa, the Voltaire Women’s Hospital in Fondwa, The Blanchard Clinic in Port-au-Prince, and the Women’s Hospital in Leogane.
+They both love traveling to Haiti, where they will continue to work to improve women’s health.

 The Haiti Connection – Part 2

 In February 2012, Drs.
 David Olive and Wael Megid journeyed to Port-au-Prince, Haiti, where they assisted in the development of the first in-vitro fertilization program in the country!
 The program was conceived by Dr. Harry Beauvais, a Haitian physician known throughout the small nation for his work in gynecology, infertility, and public health.